Your membership has expired

 Photo: Kia

-Buying a well-maintained used vehicle can be a smart move because used cars have gone through the most significant part of their depreciation cycle by the time they’re 5 years old.
-That means you’ll get many of the modern convenience and entertainment features found in brand-new models but at a significantly lower price.
+Buying a well-maintained used vehicle is a smart financial decision.
+Used cars have gone through the most significant part of their depreciation cycle by the time they’re 5 years old.
+That means you’ll get many of the modern convenience and entertainment features found in brand-new models, but at a significantly lower price.

-They were also designed and built recently enough that their performance in our tests—such as for acceleration, braking, and fuel economy—is still on a par with brand-new cars.
-But they can be had for much less than new versions.
+Five-year-old models were also designed and built recently enough that their performance in our tests—such as acceleration, braking, and fuel economy—is still on a par with that of brand-new cars.
+But the used versions can be had for much less than the price of a new model.

 MORE ON USED CARS